 If you’re used to starting to work on your school’s budget for the following school year after the holiday/winter break, that’s going to have to change if you expect to continue to have a viable and vibrant tuition-charging school.

 From a practical standpoint, it allows the school to create new marketing materials, set up new banking accounts, and process legal documents that must be done when schools merge, or, in some areas of the country, when new schools open!

-So this year, right after report cards/progress reports are distributed for the first 9 weeks, start working on your budget for the 18-19 school year.
+So this year, right after report cards/progress reports are distributed for the first 9 weeks, start working on your budget for the 24-25 school year.
 Also realize that changing your processes may mean changing the tools you’re using in order to make things go more smoothly for your school and your school’s parent community.
 Again, the earlier you get people around the table that need to be part of the conversation, the earlier you can make these decisions, and the smoother the transition process becomes.

 While this site has 12 monthly articles on Asset Management, there’s a 13th article that’s not publicly available.
 It’s designed to be the start of a new venture for those schools that want to solidify their financial future for the long-term, and not just create a three- to five-year strategic plan with “hope” for financial stability and an ambitious action plan that may never come to fruition because it’s the last item in the strategic plan.
 Send an email to [email protected] with the words, “The Ultimate Financial Goal,” in the subject line if you’d like to get more information on this tip that helps to get not only schools, but families, out of debt.
 It’s not easy – but it works – and, it’s actually part of a system that must be implemented to support the plan.
 Interestingly, it’s also something to solidify a household budget, rather than surviving paycheck to paycheck.